sdeng9/sdeng9.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to my page.
-I am an assistant professor at the Department of Mechanical Engineering at the [University of Kansas](https://me.ku.edu/people/shiguang-deng).
+Hello, welcome to my page.
+I am an assistant professor at the Department of Mechanical Engineering and the director of the **Design Intelligence Laboratory** at the [University of Kansas](https://me.ku.edu/people/shiguang-deng).

-My research vision is to develop data-driven physics-informed design intelligence for advanced material-structure systems by leveraging artificial intelligence and computational mechanics.
+My **research vision** is to develop data-driven physics-informed design intelligence for advanced material-structure systems by leveraging artificial intelligence and computational mechanics.
-I am broadly interested in interdisciplinary topics at the frontiers of design optimization, material design, design for manufacturing, solid mechanics, material informatics, and scientific machine learning.
+I am broadly interested in interdisciplinary topics at the frontiers of **design automation**, including *design for advanced manufacturing, design of material systems, structural design optimization, data-driven design*, and *mechanics-based design*.

-We are looking for talented students to join our Design Intelligence Laboratory at the University of Kansas.
-Please check our Openings and send me an email if you are interested in working with me.
+We are looking for talented students to join our **Design Intelligence Laboratory** at the University of Kansas.
+If you are interested in design, optimization, computational mechanics, material science, manufacturing, data science and/or artificial intelligence, please check our [Openings](https://sdeng9.github.io/Openings/) and send me an email at your convenience.

 Experience
 ======